katijam/SARA_CODE/README.md

 # SARA_Code
 Matlab code for SARA (Seismic Amplitude Ratio Analysis) used in the paper *"Assessing the potential to detect magma migration using seismicity through the analysis of the seismic network design"*

-The code in this repo uses an excerpt of the seismic network of Piton de la Fournaise.
-This can easily be changed to another network providing the user knows the location of the seismic stations as well as some basic parameters like the summit of the volcano
+The code in this repo uses an excerpt of the seismic network of Piton de la Fournaise (PdF).
+This can easily be changed to another network providing the user knows the location of the seismic stations as well as some basic parameters like the summit of the volcano.

 ## Details of the Files
-* detect_positions_piton.m
+* detect_positions_piton.m - runs the SARA detection capability analysis and plots the output
-* detect_add_positions_piton.m
+* detect_add_positions_piton.m - adds new stations to the PdF network, runs the the SARA detection capability analysis, and compares the results to results gained from detect_positions_piton.
-* detect_remove_positions_piton.m
+* detect_remove_positions_piton.m - removes existing stations from the PdF network, runs the the SARA detection capability analysis, and compares the results to results gained from detect_positions_piton.

 ## How to Run
 Running the code is pretty simple.
 The user can alter the parameters i.e. migration length, threshold, grid spacing if they wish.